When you start looking into buying a home, you will easily feel overwhelmed.

 You can maximise the benefit of this 5% deposit option by buying off the plan apartment.
 As your home is being built, you will have extra time to save for a larger deposit throughout the construction of your property.

-However, keep in mind that low deposit comes with extra criteria and costs such as Lenders Mortgage Insurance (LMI) and usually comes with a higher interest rate.
+However, keep in mind that a low deposit comes with extra criteria and costs, such as Lenders Mortgage Insurance (LMI) and usually comes with a higher interest rate.
 Therefore, you might want to consider saving 20% of a property’s purchase price.
-A larger deposit will save you more money in the long run as a bigger deposit means a smaller loan and you can avoid paying Lenders Mortgage Insurance (LMI).
-Though a smaller deposit can get you into the market sooner.
+A larger deposit will save you more money in the long run as a bigger deposit means a smaller loan, and you can avoid paying Lender’s Mortgage Insurance (LMI).
+However, a smaller deposit can get you into the market sooner.

 The best advice here is that you need to make sure that your home deposit secures an affordable monthly payment that you’re comfortable making each month.